 The Center’s Hortense Ward Courageous Leader Award recognizes an outstanding lawyer who exemplifies Ward’s tenacity, courage, and commitment to achieve gender parity in positions of leadership, influence, and responsibility in the legal profession.

 “Judge Donald personifies the spirit and legacy of Hortense Ward as both are trailblazers in their profession.
 As the first African American female judge to sit on the bench of the U.S. Court of Appeals Sixth Circuit to her community leadership, early activism, and continued work to mentor the next generation of lawyers, Judge Donald continues to inspire,” said Veronica Vargas Stidvent, Executive Director of The Center for Women in Law.

-Judge Donald received her law degree from the University of Memphis School of Law, where she served as an adjunct faculty member.
-She also serves as faculty for the Federal Judicial Center and the National Judicial College.
-Judge Donald has received over 100 awards for professional, civic, and community activities, including the Distinguished Alumni Award from the University of Memphis, the Martin Luther King Community Service Award, and the Benjamin Hooks Award presented in 2002 by the Memphis Bar Foundation.
+Judge Donald received her law degree from the University of Memphis School of Law, where she also served as an adjunct faculty member.
+She serves as faculty for the Federal Judicial Center and the National Judicial College.
+Judge Donald has received more than 100 awards for professional, civic, and community activities, including the Distinguished Alumni Award from the University of Memphis, the Martin Luther King Community Service Award, and the Benjamin Hooks Award presented in 2002 by the Memphis Bar Foundation.

 The Biennial Award Luncheon is the Center’s major donor event, providing an opportunity to highlight the work of the Center and its mission.
 The event honored that Judge Donald also featured a keynote by Valorie Burton, CEO of the Coaching and Positive Psychology (CaPP) Institute.